swseverance/core/tutorials/guides/02_react/react.md

 ```

 Now **Stock Details** also displays a new value for the `Bid` and `Ask` prices at regular intervals.

+*Note that each new instance of the **Stocks** app will create a new stream instance.
+In real world scenarios, this should be handled differently - e.g., by a system app acting as a designated data provider.
+For more details, see [Plugins](../../capabilities/plugins/index.html).*

 ## 5. Shared Contexts